 How is Virginia Doing?

-According to the Centers for Disease Control, Virginia ranks 25th among the states for its age-adjusted annual cancer death rate.
-In 2011 -- the most recent year national data is available -- Virginia's rate was 170.7 deaths per 100,000 people, higher than the national average of 166.4.
+According to the Centers for Disease Control, Virginia ranks 24th among the states for its age-adjusted annual cancer death rate.
+In 2012 -- the most recent year national data is available -- Virginia's rate was 165.3 deaths per 100,000 people, below the national average of 166.4.
 Virginia's rate was also below that of all our peer states: Tennessee (187.9), North Carolina (170.5), and Maryland (166.0).
-Although their rate actually rose a bit, Utah again had the lowest rate in the nation at 125.6 deaths per 100,000 people.
+Although their rate actually rose a bit, Utah again had the lowest rate in the nation in 2012 at 128.7 deaths per 100,000 people.

 Data collected by Virginia’s Department of Health reveals that cancer rates continue to fall in many regions of the state.
-The Northern region again had the lowest age-adjusted cancer mortality rate at 129.6 per 100,000 in 2013; the Eastern region had the highest rate in 2013 at 199.1 per 100,000 people, followed closely by the Southwest region with 186.4 deaths.
+The Northern region again had the lowest age-adjusted cancer mortality rate at 128.7 per 100,000 in 2014; the Eastern region had the highest rate in 2014 at 186.7 per 100,000 people, followed closely by the Southwest region with 186.4 deaths.

 What Influences the Cancer Rate?